The last hour of the clock, eleven-twelve o’clock segment, is 330 – 360 degrees from the centre. Browse the map to explore the area.

 Right now the pace of change in environmental terms is unprecedented, and there’s wide agreement that if appropriate actions are not taken, a situation of climate and environmental crisis is imminent.
 Is it relevant to look at this bigger picture from the point of view of such a small region as the Lake District?
 We believe it is: each act matters and England’s largest national park offers lessons that can be taken heed of elsewhere (that includes how to do things well and how to learn from mistakes).

 While uncertainty may seem daunting, there are many lessons to be learned from the past, and predictions about the future based on scientific modelling offer useful guidance.
 Without losing sight of the importance of wonder and the love for a place that inspires a motivation to care for it, we’ll take a look at practical measures that are making a difference, from individuals who care for small patches of land or make their impact felt through lifestyle choices, to organisations who have the capacity to affect widespread land use.
+The last of our twelve issues will be considered as the final chapter of the book, which will be published in September 2020.

-Walking, Camping & the Canvas
+Camping & the Canvas